d4wae89d498/cedc/contributing.md

 ## Commit Messages

 Write clear, concise commit messages that describe the changes made.
-Commit messages should include one of the following keywords to clearly indicate the nature of the change:
+Commit messages should include keywords that clearly indicate the nature of the change.
+Examples of useful keywords include:

 - **Create**: For adding new features or files.
 - **Read**: For adding or updating read operations or documentation.